RyuAmakaze/Q-LLP/README.md

 When `config.USE_FEATURE_OUTPUT` is `True` and `NUM_OUTPUT_QUBITS` is `0`,
 the highest feature qubits are reused for class prediction.
 The number of bits required is determined from `config.NUM_CLASSES`.
+Ensure that the resulting value does not exceed `config.NUM_QUBITS`.
 If `NUM_OUTPUT_QUBITS` is set to a positive value, dedicated qubits are allocated instead.
 Circuit simulation is still enabled automatically when entangling layers or multiple parameterized layers are used.
 When only a